 Dr. Ramana (Ramo) Naidu is an anesthesiologist and pain physician who is the medical director of pain management at Marin General Hospital.
 He helps patients manage, reduce, or eliminate pain that occurs after medical illness, trauma, or surgery and puts an emphasis on preventing pain from becoming chronic or persistent.
 Naidu is primarily based at California Orthopedics & Spine, serving to help patients with pain before and after surgery.
 He emphasizes trying to manage pain without relying on opioid medications using a multi-disciplinary approach involving pain psychologists, physical therapists, complementary and integrative approaches.
 In addition to a range of injection-based procedures using fluoroscopy or ultrasound, Naidu performs advanced interventional procedures such as radiofrequency ablation, spinal cord, dorsal root ganglion, and peripheral nerve stimulation.

-The professional societies Naidu belongs to include the American Society of Anesthesiologists, California Society of Anesthesiologists, International Anesthesia Research Society, American Society of Regional Anesthesia and Pain Medicine, International Association for the Study of Pain, American Society of Interventional Pain Physicians, North American Neuromodulation Society, and International Neuromodulation Society.
+The professional societies Naidu belongs to include the American Society of Anesthesiologists, California Society of Anesthesiologists, American Society of Regional Anesthesia and Pain Medicine, International Association for the Study of Pain, American Society of Interventional Pain Physicians, California Society of Interventional Pain Physicians, North American Neuromodulation Society, and International Neuromodulation Society.